tillbiskup/evedata/docs/architecture.rst

 eveH5 module (resource)
 ~~~~~~~~~~~~~~~~~~~~~~~

-The aim of this module is to provide a Python representation (in form of a hierarchy of objects) of the contents of an eveH5 file that can be mapped to both, the evefile and dataset interfaces.
+The aim of this module is to provide a Python representation (in form of a hierarchy of objects) of the contents of an eveH5 file that can be mapped to both, the evefile and measurement interfaces.
 While the Python h5py package already provides the low-level access and gets used, the eveH5 module contains Python objects that are independent of an open HDF5 file, represent the hierarchy of HDF5 items (groups and datasets), and contain the attributes of each HDF5 item in form of a Python dictionary.
 Furthermore, each object contains a reference to both, the original HDF5 file and the HDF5 item, thus making reading dataset data on demand as simple as possible.

 .. figure:: uml/evedata.io.eveH5.*